 - Nauticam N100 macro port 105 for the Sony 90 mm macro lens.

 - Sony 90 mm macro lens.

 - Nauticam SE90-F focus gear for the Sony 90 mm macro lens.
-This is helpful for fine manual focus.
-I’m not sure that it’s needed for normal macro work, as you can combine auto- and manual focus to good effect – see details below – but it’s necessary for full manual focus, such as when I’m shooting fluorescence.
+Helpful for fine manual focus.
+I’m not sure that it’s needed for normal macro work, as you can combine auto- and manual focus to good effect.
+See details below.
+I haven’t tested that (DMF) approach for all scenarios, such as night shooting.
+The focus gear is useful for full manual focus, such as when I’m shooting fluorescence.
 You’d probably need it for supermacro work too.

 - Nauticam M14 Nikonos 5-pin bulkhead with universal hotshoe connection and Sea & Sea Dual Nikonos Sync Cable.
 Urgh.
 These cables and connectors are required to use my YS-D2 strobes with the Sony camera.
 It’s a significant pain if you’re switching between no-strobe and yes-strobe work regularly, as I am when I’m interspersing snorkelling with diving.
 The system does work fine; it’s just annoying having to crack open and modify the housing to use the strobes.
 My previous camera worked with fibre optic cables that attached externally, quickly and easily, and with no need to open the M14 port on the housing.
 I miss that.

 - 2x Sea & Sea YS-D2 strobes.
 The link is to the current, slightly upgraded J version.
 I like these strobes a lot, but if you’re starting this system from scratch I’d buy strobes that’ll work with fibre optic sync cords – see above.
 I use the 120° diffusers on the strobes.

 - Panasonic Eneloop rechargeable AA batteries and charger.
 I get through 3+ regular dives with these.